univention/intercom-service/intercom-variants-eval/eval_english.md

 * OIDC SLO
   * welcher?
 * silent login
-* CORS Header setzen und ggfs Cookie Flags
+* CORS Header and Cookie Flag manipulation
-* HTTP Client um die Keycloak Token Exchange zu bedienen
+* HTTP Client to access the Keycloak Token Exchange
-* Credential Storage (Vault, ... zum Speichern der Zugangsdaten zu Keycloak, Synapse, ...)
+* Credential Storage (Vault, ... for saving credentials for Keycloak, Synapse, ...)
 * BFF?
-Was ist eigentlich mit Mobile?
+Mobile?
-* Dev Prozess?
+* Dev Process?
 Blue/Green, Canary, ... ?

-## 2. Anforderungen von Phoenix (Produktvision und -ziele)
+## 2. Phoenix Requirements (Product Vision und -goals)
-Die Cross Service Kommunikation soll für die einzelnen Dienste möglichst Transparent laufen.
-Credentials sollen weder im Browser landen noch bei den einzelnen Diensten (soweit möglich).
-Das expondentielle Wachstum von "jeder Dienst spricht mit jedem soll" soll entschärft werden, jeder Dienst spricht nicht mit jedem anderen sondern lediglich mit dem Intercom.
+The Cross-Service Communication should be transparant for the Apps.
+Credentials must not be stored in the browser (except for encrypted cookies) and should not be stored in the Apps (with the exception of backend to backend communication)

+The exponential growth of effort when "every service is talking to every other service" should be liearized;
+every service is now talking to the intercom.

-## 3. Sicht der Hersteller
+## 3. Vendor Perspective
-Intercom vs API Gateway Integration, also API Gateway Mode für die Backends als zusätzliche Auth https://medium.com/api-integration-essentials/api-gateway-vs-microgateway-microservices-gateway-e8fbbd8ba9c0 Letztlich prüfen die Anwendungen ja auch nur ein Header Feld (Cookie), dann wird halt ein anderes geprüft und das auch nur bei login.
+Intercom vs API Gateway Integration, is an API Gateway Mode for the Backends an Alternative?

+https://medium.com/api-integration-essentials/api-gateway-vs-microgateway-microservices-gateway-e8fbbd8ba9c0
-## 4. Sicht der Architektur
+## 4. Architectural Perspective

-## 5. Nichtfunktionale Anforderungen
+## 5. Non functional Requirements
 * Performance
-* Sicherheit
+* Security
-* Open Source Lizenz
+* Open Source License / OSI Approved
-* Skalierbarkeit
+* Scalability

-## 6. Produktauswahl für die Analyse erstellen
+## 6. Possible Candidates for the Analysis
 * Kong
 * Tyk
 * Lura
 * KrakenD Open Source (ggfs in Verbindung mit eigenen Lura Modulen)
-*
-## 7. Abwägung und Empfehlung
+## 7. Assessment and Recommendation
-## 8. Definition der Umsetzungsschritte für die empfohlene Variante
+## 8. Definition of Implementation Steps for the recommended Solution

 # Candidates
 ## Lura (KrakenD)